V-Rajasekar/bhagavad-gita/Chapter-2/Verse-61.md

 		3. yum also represents double(twin)

-Mastering Sayamya - Knowing when to contact, when to restrain and when to stop it  w.r.t to all the senses. when to start practising Sayamya your consciousness move from external senses to the sense c organ
+Mastering Sayamya - Knowing when to contact, when to restrain and when to stop it  w.r.t to all the senses. when to start practising Sayamya your consciousness move from external senses to the sense centers. you will enjoy everything in life, but also detached.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNzc1MDk3MzcsMTk3MDk0NzY2Niw5MT
+eyJoaXN0b3J5IjpbMTAyMTAwMDM5NywxOTcwOTQ3NjY2LDkxMz
-MxMzQ0NDIsMjA0MzQ1NTA1MSw1NDk5NjkyODcsLTE2NjI5Njk1
+EzNDQ0MiwyMDQzNDU1MDUxLDU0OTk2OTI4NywtMTY2Mjk2OTUs
-LC04MDkyNjI5ODEsLTIwMTQ5MzQ3MDYsMTQzNDQxMjI4NCwtNT
+LTgwOTI2Mjk4MSwtMjAxNDkzNDcwNiwxNDM0NDEyMjg0LC01Mz
-M5MDg2MDA0XX0=
+kwODYwMDRdfQ==
 -->